 In the preceding Western Zhou dynasty a large number of very small fiefdoms existed (more like townships) together with larger kingdoms (including Qin; Lu; Chin; Qi and Qu).
-This time formed part of the 'Iron Age' ➚, and iron started to be used for plows; axes and other tools; but bronze was still used, it was not altogether abandoned, it was still used for example for coinage.
+This time formed part of the 'Iron Age' ➚, and iron started to be used for plows; axes and other tools.
+Bronze continued to be used, it was not altogether abandoned, it was still used for example for coinage.
 Court positions began to be made available to the talented scholars who had received an education.
 Scholarship was appreciated and the leaders of this time were cultured and literate.
-Land continued to be farmed according to the ‘well field ➚’ system instituted by the Western Zhou, it was divided into a 3x3 grid of nine portions and produce from the central plot paid the ‘tax’ due to the state.
+Land continued to be farmed according to the ‘well field ➚’ system instituted by the Western Zhou, it was divided into a 3x3 grid of nine portions and produce from the central plot was the ‘tax’ due to the state.
 This is a type of tithe ➚ system as it was later called in Europe.
 The native forests continued to be cleared with stock rearing replacing hunting as the main source of meat.

-Confucius was a philosopher who taught the importance of stable and appropriate relations between people.
-He looked back to the golden days of earlier Zhou rule and wished to guide the various state rulers into emulating more peaceful times.
-The founder of the Daoist Chinese religion/philosophy Laozi is, by tradition, believed to have also lived during the Spring and Autumn period.
+Confucius was born during this period in 551BCE, he was a philosopher who taught the importance of stable and appropriate relations between people.
+He looked back to the golden days of Western Zhou rule and wished to guide the various state rulers into emulating more peaceful times.
+The founder of the Daoist Chinese religion/philosophy Laozi is also, by tradition, believed to have lived during the Spring and Autumn period.